react-boilerplate/react-boilerplate/docs/testing/unit-testing.md

 Jest is our unit testing framework.
 Its API, which we write tests with, is speech like and easy to use.

-> Note: This is the [official documentation](https://facebook.github.io/jest/) of Jest.
+> Note: The official documentation for Jest can be found [here](https://facebook.github.io/jest/).

 We're going to add a second file called `add.test.js` with our unit tests inside.
-Running said unit tests requires us to enter `jest add.test.js` into the command line.
+Running said unit tests requires us to enter `jest add.test.js` on the command line.

 First, we `import` the function in our `add.test.js` file: